Steffenhagen-N/Text_Based_Card_Games/README.md

 > Pops the top card of my_deck.
 This isn't how players should draw cards, this function is mainly used to facilitate other functions.

 > ```py
-> my_deck.to_top(Card):
+> my_deck.to_top(my_card):
 > ```
-> Puts the selected Card on top of my_deck.\__deck.
+> Puts Card my_card on top of my_deck.\__deck.
 Like .draw(), this function is mainly used for other functions, but has some applicability in returning cards from a player hand to the main deck.

 > ```py
 > my_deck.top_to_deck(target_deck, value = 1):
 > ```
-> Transfers cards from deck to deck.
-The function defaults to a single card, but has the ability to
+> Transfers cards from the top of my_deck to the top of Deck target_deck.
+The function defaults to a single card, but has the ability to transfer multiple cards (e.g. putting the top 10 cards of the main deck into the graveyard).
+If my_deck runs out of cards in the middle of the loop, the loop breaks and prints "Out of cards!".

+#### Planned:

+As of Deck_of_Cards v.1.0, no future functions or variables are planned.

 ### Player v.0.1

+The Player class constructor creates two private variables; a hand classified as Deck_of_Cards, and a name.
+When called or printed, Players return a string of their name, followed by a concatenated string of their hand.

+#### Implemented:

+> ```py
+> player1.draw(my_deck, value = 1):
+> ```
+> The top x cards of my_deck (without .\__deck suffix) are put into the hand of player1.

+### Card_Game v.0.1